- 1 OVERVIEW

-BASIC PREP PRIOR TO THE START OF A CASE
+BASIC TASKS PRIOR TO THE START OF A CASE

 After scrubbing into a case there are often certain routine tasks that need to be done to prepare the equipment that is routinely used at the start of the case.
 This includes the following: